jdegand/react-comments-section/README.md

 ### What I learned

-- My initial hesitation at changing the initial data.json file made this much harder.
+- My hesitation to change the provided data.json file made this much harder.
 - Flat data is best.

 ### Continued development